ICO | Initial Coin Offerings

 Here are some important terms to learn when it comes to Initial Coin Offerings:

 Liquidity: The ability to buy or sell an asset without affecting the asset’s value.
-In the crypto world, you want high liquidity, meaning crypto coins can be converted into other crypto coins or fiat money easily and quickly.
+In the crypto world, high liquidity is ideal, meaning crypto coins can be converted into other crypto coins or fiat money easily and quickly.

 Coin: A coin is a store of value that is primarily used as a form of money/currency.
 Coins exist on their own blockchain.
 Examples of coins are Bitcoin and Dogecoin.